Trending Now

 Mangesh Shahi is an Agile, Scrum, ITSM, & Digital Marketing pro with 15 years' expertise.
 Driving efficient strategies at the intersection of technology and marketing.

 There are two well-known approaches to project management: Agile and Waterfall Methodology.
-While both are well-liked in the software development industry, there are distinct applications for each.
+While both are well-liked in the software development industry, each has distinct applications.
 The main difference is that Agile encourages the team to work on multiple phases of the project simultaneously, whereas Waterfall is a linear approach that requires the team to finish each phase before proceeding to the next one.

 We will discuss Agile and Waterfall as two SDLC models in this article.
 In this section, we will separately discuss the two models and then examine their differences.
 I hope this article will be of use to you in learning more about the agile model, the waterfall model, and the differences between the two.
 So, let’s get started on the subject right away.